mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/projects/index.md

       matchLabels:
         cluster: prod
 ```
-# Federation to select clusters
+# Federation on selected clusters

-You may want to narrow down the list of clusters receiving resources, such as a service or a quota to a subset of clusters in a particular Project.
+You may want to limit the list of clusters receiving resources, such as a service or a quota to a subset of clusters in a particular Project.
 Use the federated resources `spec.placement` field in this case.
 The following two examples show how set up either a list of clusters or a list of labels that a particular cluster must match.

 ## Provide a list of clusters